KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 // The attester initiates the attestation session. const {
   message: startAttestationMsg,
-  session: attestationSession
+  session: attestationSession,
 } = await attester.startAttestation();

 // The claimer answers with an attestation request. const claim = {
   age: 15,
-  name: "George"
+  name: "George",
 };

 const {
   message: attestationRequest,
-  session: claimerSession
+  session: claimerSession,
 } = await claimer.requestAttestation({
   // The received attestation message. startAttestationMsg,
   // The claim which should get attested. claim,
   // The public key of the attester.
-  attesterPubKey: attester.publicKey
+  attesterPubKey: attester.publicKey,
 });

 // The attester should check the claim they are about to attest.